AKSW/shapbird/README.md

 * [Docker Compose](https://docs.docker.com/compose/) - Used to handle the Docker workflow
 * [Docker](https://www.docker.com/) - Used to build and run
+* [n8n](https://n8n.io/) - Used to build workflow that triggers deployment by request
-* [webhook](https://github.com/adnanh/webhook) - Used to wait for HTTP request to run workflow
+* [webhookd](https://github.com/ncarlier/webhookd) - Used to wait for HTTP request to run deployment
 * [dockerize](https://github.com/jwilder/dockerize) - Used to wait for dependent services in Docker Compose
 * [bibtex2rdf](http://www.l3s.de/~siberski/bibtex2rdf/) - Used as configurable BibTeX to RDF converter
 * [ShacShifter](https://github.com/AKSW/ShacShifter) - (WIP) Used to parse the BibLaTeX specification into SHACL shapes